PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 nine function ASTs are identical to their former exporter definitions; emitted source strings and ModelIR layout/consumer guards therefore remain unchanged.

+Native model-file generation builds its producer/consumer view through the shared `ModelIRGraphIndex`.
+The exporter no longer owns a second complete graph scan or a separate indexing policy.
+Codegen receives the shared index maps as read-only context, preserving operator-index semantics while aligning package generation with the fixed conversion-session graph contract.

 ## Runtime-check memory boundary

 The direct backend releases the legacy GraphSurgeon graph before ModelIR